-Agnes Chavez is a new media artist, educator, and co-director of The PASEO.
-She collaborates with artists, programmers and youth, combining data visualization, sound and projection art to create participatory experiences for festivals, museums and community spaces.
-Her educational STEMarts LAB programs blend art, new media and science, and have been contracted by institutions such as Los Alamos National Laboratory and ISEA2012: Machine Wilderness festival.
+Agnes Chavez is an interdisciplinary artist, educator, and co-founder of The Paseo Project in Taos New Mexico.
+She collaborates with artists, programmers and youth to create participatory experiences for festivals, museums and community spaces.
+Her educational STEMarts LAB programs blend art, new media and science, and have been contracted by institutions such as CERN, Los Alamos National Laboratory and ISEA2012: Machine Wilderness festival.
 She is the founder and developer of SUBE, a multisensory language curriculum for teaching Spanish and English to kids through art, music and games.
-She is the recipient of numerous awards including the renowned “Educational Innovation in the Americas” (INELAM) award in 2006, and the 2011 New Mexico Women in Technology Award.
+She is the recipient of numerous awards including the renowned “Educational Innovation in the Americas” (INELAM) award and the New Mexico Women in Technology Award.

 Installations and STEMarts LAB youth workshops are available for contracting or commission.